neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/js-inputs-and-strings.md

 - learning different ways of writing strings
 - using string properties and methods
-- working with Input elements
+- working with input elements

 ---